sevenseasofbri/tp/docs/UserGuide.md

 This section details how the commands are used with a **circuit template**.
 You can use this section to build simple template circuits which may have a *voltage source* with *load components* such as *resistors*, *capacitors*, or *inductors*.

 It may be important to note that the circuit diagrams shown in the expected outputs are simplified circuits, even when [adding components](#63-adding-a-component).
 For example, adding a resistor in parallel to a template that contains a resistor will change the effective resistance in the circuit, but it will not dynamically update the visualised diagram to show a second resistor.
+This can be seen more clearly once you [create a circuit template](#61-creating-a-circuit-template-).

 <div markdown="span" class="alert alert-primary">